Horizontal-org/Tella-Android/.github/pull_request_template.md

 Pull requests should be opened against the `develop` branch.
-For more information on contributing to Tella documentation, see the [Contributor Guidelines](contributing/contributor_guide.md).
+For more information on contributing to Tella source code, see the [Contributor Guidelines](contributing/contributor_guide.md).

 ## Type of change